lsqnonlin with a Simulink Model

 runtracklsq, the optimization gives the solution for the proportional, integral, and derivative (

 Kd) gains of the controller.

 [Kp, Ki, Kd] = runtracklsq

 The scope shows the optimized closed-loop step response.

 Note: The call to

 sim results in a call to one of the Simulink ordinary differential equation (ODE) solvers.
-A choice must be made about the type of solver to use.
-From the optimization point of view, a fixed-step ODE solver is the best choice if that is sufficient to solve the ODE.
+You need to choose which type of solver to use.
+From the optimization point of view, a fixed-step ODE solver is the best choice if it is sufficient to solve the ODE.
 However, in the case of a stiff system, a variable-step ODE method might be required to solve the ODE.

 The numerical solution produced by a variable-step solver, however, is not a smooth function of parameters, because of step-size control mechanisms.
 This lack of smoothness can prevent an optimization routine from converging.
-The lack of smoothness is not introduced when a fixed-step solver is used.
+The lack of smoothness is not an issue when you use a fixed-step solver.
 (For a further explanation, see .)

 Simulink Design Optimization™ software is recommended for solving multiobjective optimization problems in conjunction with Simulink variable-step solvers.
-It provides a special numeric gradient computation that works with Simulink and avoids introducing a problem of lack of smoothness.
+This software provides a special numeric gradient computation that works with Simulink and avoids introducing a problem of lack of smoothness.

 The following code creates the